gopivaibhav/two-way-integrations/README.md

 ## Requirements

-Before getting started, I made these prerequisites as given in the [assignment](https://zenskar.notion.site/Zenskar-Assignment-Back-End-Engineer-Intern-c2b28fa7ed0247008197c09d10ff8532) :
+Before getting started, I made these prerequisites:

 1. **Database**: Created a simple customer table in an SQL-based relational database (using SQLite) with columns (ID, name, email).